Lakewood Mental Health Services

 Partial Hospitalization Program

-• Four group sessions a day that meet five days a week.
+- Four group therapy sessions a day that meet five days a week.
 These sessions include a psychoeducational group led by a social worker and a therapeutic recreation support session led by a recreation therapist.

 Intensive Outpatient Program